 As iterations progress, we may find that some content is created only to be left aside as the particular aspects of the software are modified or discarded altogether.
 This can be frustrating, but it is ultimately to the benefit of the user’s experience of the product, and the likelihood is that relatively little effort is actually wasted.

-Conclusions From the Real World
+Conclusions From the Real World on Agile vs waterfall

-To put some anecdotal flesh on the bones of the above paragraphs, we asked some of our writers who have experience of both approaches to elaborate on their feelings towards each.
+To put some anecdotal flesh on the bones of the above paragraphs, we asked some of our writers who have experience with both approaches to elaborate on their feelings towards each.
 The responses suggest that most writers find themselves working more and more in an agile environment:

-The reactions were generally positive, but there are occasions when the specifics of a project’s deliverables or timeline mean that agile may not be the most appropriate mode.
+The reactions were generally positive, but there are occasions when the specifics of a project’s deliverables or timeline mean that agile may not be the most appropriate model.
 Agile is the preferred option for fast-moving projects with quick turnaround times and some volatility in expectations, and waterfall for longer, more considered and in-depth deliverables:

 Illustrating the point with an interesting analogy, one of our colleagues remarked: